klaxalk/minipix_uart_interface/software/README.md

 * provides routines for controling the MiniPIX
 * calls user callbacks when new data arrive

+## LLCP - Low-level Communication Protocol

+* **C99 library**
+* UART link layer between the MiniPIX and the MUI
+* capable of sending messages with up to 255 bytes of payload
+* can send data in binary or hexadecimal form
+* RAM-efficient: uses a single buffer to store received data and to present them to the user after decoding
+* **No need to implement this directly, it is already used by the MUI**
+*
 ## Example interface

 * Example usecase of MUI integration is provided for